Pan Gulf Technologies Engineering Services

 About The Project

-The primate canopy trails weave weathering steel with nature in an interactive outdoor.
-The 35,000 sq.ft exhibit includes multiple steel elements in eight different primate habitats.
+01. The primate canopy trails weave weathering steel with nature in an interactive outdoor setting.
+The 35,000 sq. ft. exhibit includes multiple steel elements across eight different primate habitats.

-Steel hollow structures were intertwined with live trees, and a winding boardwalk made of curved steel allow visitors a treetop view over the exhibit.
-Using a combination of painted and weathering steel offered two benefits:-
+02. Steel hollow structures were intertwined with live trees, and a winding boardwalk made of curved steel allows visitors a treetop view of the exhibit.
+Using a combination of painted and weathering steel offered two key benefits:

-1) It offered a solution for addressing external conditions in an outdoor environment.
+• It provided a solution for addressing external conditions in an outdoor environment.

-2) It gave a natural forest look, that the architect and design team desired.
+• It gave a natural forest look, as desired by the architect and design team.

 Description

-Pan Gulf Technologies was entrusted to detail the new Habitats 12, 13, 14, 21, 22, 23 & 24 as an addition for this Zoological Society project.
-The project was executed in SDS2 Detailing software.
-The detailing proved challenging considering the structural geometry and slopes, existing site conditions, coordination, software limitations and Covid19 WFH working pattern.
-Still the project was detailed efficiently and delivered on time by our team.
-This also proved to be a great learning & teamwork experience for the team.
+Pan Gulf Technologies was entrusted with detailing the new Habitats 12, 13, 14, 21, 22, 23, and 24 as an addition to this Zoological Society project.
+The project was executed using SDS2 detailing software.
+The detailing proved challenging due to the structural geometry, slopes, existing site conditions, coordination, software limitations, and the COVID-19 work-from-home (WFH) pattern.
+Despite these challenges, the project was detailed efficiently and delivered on time by our team.
+This also proved to be a great learning and teamwork experience for the team.

-After erection, the project looked stunning.
-It also gained a lot of visitors attention.
-The project was also published in the "Modern Steel Construction Magazine May 2022" under the title “STRUCTURALLY SOUND”, this was a remarkable achievement for all the detailing team involved in the execution of this project.
+After erection, the project looked stunning and garnered a lot of visitors' attention.
+It was also published in the "Modern Steel Construction Magazine" in May 2022 under the title “STRUCTURALLY SOUND.”
+This was a remarkable achievement for the entire detailing team involved in the execution of this project.

 Our Challenges & Solutions: